Overview

 What is a control area?

-A control area is a space withing a building where hazardous materials are stored, dispensed, used or handled.
+A control area is a space within a building where hazardous materials are stored, dispensed, used or handled.
 Control areas are constructed with features like fire rated walls that prevent the spread of fire to and from other areas in the building, allowing for safe emergency egress and fire department response.
 The number of control areas on a floor varies greatly across UCSF buildings, from one to more than ten.

 How are MAQs determined?
 Why are my lab’s MAQs different from my colleagues’?